Curriculum

 Makes Learning Fun: When preschoolers are allowed to move around, express their own creativity, and choose what interests them, they will be successful, relate positively to others, and enjoy learning.

-Preschoolers learn through simple conversations about God, the world He made, and how to treat each other.
+Invites Conversation: Preschoolers learn through simple conversations about God, the world He made, and how to treat each other.